-We all have that buried feelings of giving up our dream job, not conveying our true feelings to someone we loved, not taking that risk in life, not spending time with our loved one, holding grudges for too long, not saying I love you more, not being kind to others…the list is never ending.
+We all have those buried feelings of not pursuing a passion, not conveying our true feelings to someone we loved, not speaking up when we wanted to, not spending enough time with a loved one, holding grudges for too long, not being kind to others…and many more.

 Regret is an anchor that pulls you down and inhibits your growth and development.
 Once a word is spoken or action taken, right or wrong, cannot be retracted unless you have a time machine.
 So how does an individual find solace in such ordeals?
 How can he/she stop self loathing?
 We wish to go back in time and do the things right.
 However, certainly, we ain’t got no time machine (Yet!!).